SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/2_setupailaunch.md

 ### Setup AI Launchpad with a Booster

-You can setup AI Launchpad either manually or with a BTP booster.
-In this tutorial you use the booster.
+You can set up AI Launchpad either manually or with a BTP booster.
+In this tutorial, you use the booster.

 For a manual setup, follow this guide [Initial Setup on SAP Help Portal](https://help.sap.com/docs/ai-launchpad/sap-ai-launchpad/initial-setup?locale=en-US)